netobserv/flowlogs-pipeline/docs/api.md

          kubeConfigPath: path to kubeconfig file (optional)
          servicesFile: path to services file (optional, default: /etc/services)
          protocolsFile: path to protocols file (optional, default: /etc/protocols)
-         ipCategories: configure IP categories
+         subnetLabels: configure subnet and IPs custom labels
-                 cidrs: list of CIDRs to match a category
+                 cidrs: list of CIDRs to match a label
-                 name: name of the category
+                 name: name of the label
          directionInfo: information to reinterpret flow direction (optional, to use with reinterpret_direction rule)
              reporterIPField: field providing the reporter (agent) host IP
              srcHostField: source host field